 The Forward

-My first book, Color Blindwas published in 2013.
-It's the true story of an integrated semipro baseball team that played in North Dakota during the Depression and whose marquee player was Satchel Paige, star pitcher and folk hero of the Negro Leagues.
+My first book, Color Blind, is the true story of an integrated semipro baseball team that played in North Dakota during the Depression and whose marquee player was Satchel Paige, star pitcher and folk hero of the Negro Leagues.
 Booklist named Color Blind one of the Top 10 Sports Books of 2013.
 It is an Amazon "Editors' Pick" for Best History books.
+A Color Blind excerpt is also posted on this homepage; click on the link underneath Selected Work.

 "A delightful read.
 This is a tale worth telling."